jrubes/PIA-Tunnel/pia_latest_changes.md

 update 2015-05-06
 =================
 * **WARNING** major changes!
-Don't update yet unless you want to use the latest and greates features.
+Don't update yet unless you want to use the latest and greatest features.
 PLEASE REPORT ANY ISSUES!!!!
 * removed most of the code that binds PIA-Tunnel to PrivateInternetAccess.com.
   It should be possible to use this VM with most VPN providers soon.
 * PrivateInternetAccess.com: added openVPN files for TCP and UDP connections.